Christina548/SDV503-Lab-Six-Christina-John/johndao.md

 - Iam so happy to work with Christina as we are both comfortable in switching roles and to work with.
 The pair coding session proceed quickly as Christina undertand the technical term and a good teammate with awesome listening skills
 - I still need research more about Javascript methods in order to ultilise and apply them in practical.
 Need to understand about what is data structure and how to applying it during coding.
-- Really enjoy my second experience as a Github master and why git pull is important comparing when working by myself
+- Really enjoy my second experience as a Github master and why git pull is important comparing when working by myself.